Trendjacking: When Riding the Wave Can Strengthen Your Brand’s Relationship With Consumers

 3. How About a Friendly Twitter Feud?

-Every once in awhile, brands engage in a friendly exchange where they take digs at each other, share banters, or give backhanded compliments to attract users’ attention.
+Every once in a while, brands engage in a friendly exchange where they take digs at each other, share banter, or give backhanded compliments to attract users’ attention.
 For example, in 2012, Old Spice and Taco Bell had a harmless squabble over the ingredients of their respective products.
 Since then, many brands have continued with this type of trendjacking.

 As the US was mourning the unfortunate incident of the Boston Marathon bombings, Epicurious saw it as an opportunity to promote the brand.
 It tied-in its recipes with the incident to tweet the following content.
 Although the brand sent out an apology afterward, it was too little too late.